 Two Mental Toughness Skills that NO ONE Talks About

 I hate it when I hear others type!
-It drives up the wall, because of course, I’m awful at typing.
+It drives me up the wall because of course, I’m awful at typing.
 I look at them like a pauper views an aristocrat.
 I mean, how dare they actually NOT look at the screen when they type- the audacity!

 It has become a laughing joke if others who know my work see me typing.
 I am a pecker!
-I actually only use my two index fingers to type.
+That’s not the mental toughness skills I’m referring.
+But, I actually only use my two index fingers to type.
 I’ve written 5 books, a dissertation, thesis and a weekly newsletter using this method.
 I’m reminded about my shortcoming when I see others doing it so effortlessly.

 Here’s the rub: It is effective, it is just not efficient.